ibizaman/selfhostblocks/README.md

   - [ ] Add configuration examples
   - [ ] Merge all keycloak services into one definition
   - [ ] Run tests on Hercules-CI
+  - [ ] Explain how to setup secret keys.
+  - [ ] Switch to using modules https://nixos.wiki/wiki/NixOS_modules
+        to setup configuration.
 - Dev
   - [ ] Automatically pull client credentials from keycloak to populate oauth2proxy's clientsecret key.